Mussil/Research_Publishing_Articles/README.md

 ### Division into populations:
+The default checked year is 2010, can be changed in the `helpers.py` file
 * Above 1 : 1 to 1000 (included)
 * Above 13 : 13 and up
 * Alph : 1 to 3 (included)